KIVI-TV: Becoming a duopoly and sale to Scripps

-On July 1, 2008 it was reported Banks Broadcasting had agreed to sell KNIN to Journal Communications (owner of KIVI) which would create Boise's first television duopoly.
+On July 1, 2008, it was reported Banks Broadcasting had agreed to sell KNIN-TV (channel 9) to Journal Communications, which would create Boise's first television duopoly.
 On November 10, the Federal Communications Commission (FCC) initially rejected the application.
 Shortly afterward, Banks Broadcasting filed an appeal.
 The FCC reversed its decision to reject the deal on January 16, 2009.
 The purchase closed on April 24, at which point KNIN vacated its longtime studios on West Bannock Street in downtown Boise and was integrated into KIVI's facilities in Nampa.

-On July 30, 2014, it was announced that E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
+On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm retained the companies' broadcast holdings and spun off their print assets as Journal Media Group.
 Originally, KIVI-TV, KNIN-TV and five radio stations were not included in the merger; in September, Journal filed to transfer these stations to Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
 The merger was completed on April 1, 2015.
 Scripps retained KIVI and the five radio stations, but not KNIN.
-However, KIVI continues to provide services and facilities to KNIN, which was sold to Raycom Media and is now owned by Gray Television.
-Coincidentally, in 2019, Scripps would acquire Evening Post's broadcasting arm (at that point known as Cordillera Communications), which reunited KIVI with nearly all of its former Evening Post sister stations.
+However, KIVI continued to provide services and facilities to KNIN, which was sold to Raycom Media and then Gray Television, until Gray sold the station to Marquee Broadcasting in 2023.

-Programming

-Syndicated programming

-Syndicated programming on KIVI includes Tamron Hall, The Rachael Ray Show, The Drew Barrymore Show, The Kelly Clarkson Show, Access Hollywood, and TMZ Live.
+KIVI's second subchannel became "Boise 6" in October 2023, as Scripps acquired local rights to air the Vegas Golden Knights.